GriffinNye22/ShellSimulation/README.md

   code organized and not clutter the code with the construction of semun and sembuf structures for semop() and semctl() calls.

-  I then designed and implemented a class, LogBinRWSemMonitor that implements a Monitor for synchronizing readers and writers for both the bin and log files using the SemaphoreSet class.
+  I then designed and implemented a class, LogBinRWSemMonitor, that implements a Monitor for synchronizing readers and writers for both the bin and log files using the SemaphoreSet class.
 The Monitor is constructed using the key to be used for the SemaphoreSet. add\*\*\*Reader() and add\*\*\*Writer() methods perform the pre-CS semaphore